Josh Lyman: President Santos

 When Josh first meets then-Congressman Matt Santos he is impressed by his conviction and sees in him the same willingness to put his beliefs before political profit as he did in President Bartlet.
 Santos is ready to leave Washington and national politics to go back to Houston and spend more time with his family.
-When Josh gets caught up between offers from both major Democratic candidates for the presidential nomination in 2006, Vice President Bob Russell and former Vice President John Hoynes, he decides that he doesn't want to work for either of them.
+When Josh gets caught up between offers from both major Democratic candidates for the presidential nomination in 2006, Vice President Bob Russell and former Vice President John Hoynes, he decides that he does not want to work for either of them.
 After a discussion with his mentor Leo McGarry, Josh discovers that he has already found his guy, Congressman Santos.
 He flies to Houston to pitch Santos his plan to make him President of the United States and after a few days Santos accepts by telling Josh "I'm in, if you're in with me".
-The two start a close relationship which appears to be complicated when they got into a number of fights, but they clearly care for each other, as for example in the Season 6 episode "La Palabra" when Josh urges Santos not to put his personal financial future at risk just to continue the campaign.
-During the general elections campaign, Santos seems to be ready to fire Josh as campaign manager in "The Wedding" but at Leo's persuasion, keeps him on and ends up winning the election.
+The two start a close relationship which appears to be complicated when they got into a number of fights—for example, in the Season 6 episode "La Parabla", Josh urges Santos not to put his personal financial future at risk just to continue the campaign—but they clearly care for each other.

+In "The Wedding", during the general election campaign, Santos seems to be ready to fire Josh as campaign manager.
+At Leo's persuasion, Santos keeps him on and ends up winning the election.
 In "Election Day Part II", just after the final state (Nevada) is called, Santos looks at Josh across the room and thanks him, acknowledging Josh as the major architect behind his victory.
 Despite their close relationship, Santos has his own mind and disagrees with Josh at times due to Josh's willingness to resort to dirty politicking.
 When Santos passes over Josh to run his presidential transition team, he argues that it keeps Josh from "saying no" to the people Josh would later have to deal with in his capacity as Santos' Chief of Staff.
-Despite this, Santos considers Josh his top advisor (akin to Leo McGarry to Jed Bartlet) and tends to listen to Josh more often than not, for example when Josh recommends McGarry as Santos's running mate and when Josh tells Santos not to meddle in the speakership race.
+Santos considers Josh his top advisor (akin to Leo McGarry to Jed Bartlet) and tends to listen to Josh more often than not.
+For example, Santos takes his advice when Josh recommends McGarry as Santos's running mate and when he tells Santos not to meddle in the speakership race.
 Another example of the connection the two have is shown when Santos begins to have concern for Josh's well-being when Josh seems to overwork himself during the transition.
 Santos questions Donna Moss about Josh's personal life and asks her whether Josh is seeing anyone or ever has any fun.
 When Josh decides to take a vacation, Santos remarks that he "would've driven you to the airport myself if it didn't require a motorcade."

-In the final episode Josh assumes his new position as White House Chief of Staff.
+In the final episode of the series Josh assumes his new position as White House Chief of Staff.